-Coronavirus pandemic a question of 'when' not 'if', warns U.S.
+U.S. warns of coronavirus pandemic as Latin America reports first case

 There have been nearly 50 deaths outside China, including 11 in Italy and 19 in Iran, the most outside China, according to a Reuters tally.

 Iran’s deputy health minister - seen mopping his brow at a televised news conference - was among its 139 coronavirus infections.
-Cases linked to Iran have been reported across the fregion.
+Cases linked to Iran have been reported across the region.

-Kuwait said six new coronavirus cases, all linked to travel to Iran, took its tally to 18, while Bahrain said its infections had risen to 26 after three new ones on a flight from Iran.
+Kuwait said new coronavirus cases, all linked to travel to Iran, took its tally to 25, while Bahrain said its infections had risen to 26 after three new ones on a flight from Iran.

-The United Arab Emirates, which has reported 13 coronavirus cases, is prepared for “worst case scenarios” as it spreads in the Middle East, a government official said.

 In Europe, Italy has become a front line in the global outbreak with 322 cases.
 Italians or people who had recently visited the country, have tested positive in Algeria, Austria, Croatia, Romania, Spain and Switzerland.